VahidAlamipour/parking-lot/README.md

 A simple UI implemented by React Just for using functions of course UI side can me very better but in this short time my focus was mostly on repository side.

+For running in development mode just run "npm start" For running in production mode please use "npm run build"